 It increases strength, endurance and flexibility.

 Everybody has probably seen videos of rock climbers doing cool and tricky movements.
 Swinging and pulling themselves up with one hand are probably the best ones.
-Such movements obviously involves strength, endurance, and flexibility to be carried out.
+Such movements obviously involve strength, endurance, and flexibility to be carried out.
 To help your kid develop all these 3 could be the best thing that you can do as a parent!
 Besides letting them enjoy life and keeping them safe at the same time.

 It unplugs your kids from electronics!

 You’re only probably here for this reason- to unplug your kid from electronics.
 We feel you.
 It’s kind of hard nowadays to get them off their gadgets because obviously there is nothing more fun to do.
-But let’s be honest, there are a multitude of fun things to try and do!
+But let’s be honest, there is a multitude of fun things to try and do!
 If you are more than willing to try some of those, you can successfully get them off their phones.
 Rock climbing can be your best option for that!
 Not only will it take your kid outdoors, it also has a good mixture of fun and challenge!

 Indoor Climbing or Outdoor Climbing?

 Outdoor climbing for kids provides a different kind of nature play.
 It allows them to interact and relate with their environment and learn about it at the same time.
 This is fun and cool!
-But, for the safety of your kid, especially if they are at the right age to start rock climbing, it is best to get them learn the basics and the safety techniques first.
+But, for the safety of your kid, especially if they are at the right age to start rock climbing, it is best to get them to learn the basics and the safety techniques first.
 And, indoor climbing is THE WAY.

 To get the most out of indoor or outdoor climbing, bringing play toys is a must.
 They keep them entertained and they can also be their best company!
 Check our best robot dog for kids!